oasis-tcs/openc2-jadn/jadn-v2.0.md

 * **copyright:** A copyright notice.
 * **license:** SPDX licenseId of the contents of this package.

-### 3.1.2 Functional Metadata

-These Metadata fields affect schema processing and data validation:
+The following fields affect schema processing:

 * **package:** A namespace [[IRI](#iri)] that unambiguously identifies this Schema instance and allows type definitions in this package to be unambiguously referenced from other packages.